 - Any distributions to the Shareholders will only be made in accordance with the Company’s articles.

-During the Members Voluntary Liquidation (MVL) process there are three disbursements that will be incurred by Wilson Field, these being the Liquidators Bond, Statutory Advertising and company search fees.
-The Liquidators Bond and Statutory Advertising disbursements are mandatory, payable to third parties and all Licensed Practitioners must incur them to carry out the process.
-Economies of Scale have enabled Wilson Field to negotiate very competitive rates with these third parties.
+During the MVL process there are three disbursements that will be incurred by us, these being the liquidators bond (for your protection), statutory advertising and company search fees.
+The liquidators bond and statutory advertising disbursements are mandatory, payable to third parties and all licensed practitioners must incur them to carry out the process.
+Economies of scale have enabled us to negotiate very competitive rates with these third parties.

-In most cases this can be a relatively simple procedure, where the company is brought to an end, creditors’ claims are settled and any surplus cash or assets are distributed to Shareholders.
-There are, however different ways in which the cash and assets can be distributed to Shareholders and a company’s individual circumstances will determine which method of distribution will be the most appropriate and tax efficient for its shareholders.
+In most cases this can be a relatively simple procedure, where the company is brought to an end, creditors’ claims are settled and any surplus cash or assets are distributed to shareholders.
+There are, however different ways in which the cash and assets can be distributed to shareholders and a company’s individual circumstances will determine which method of distribution will be the most appropriate and tax efficient for its shareholders.
 Again, we advise discussing this matter with your tax adviser.

 - Upon receipt of your enquiry we will issue an engagement pack.